Convoy (1978 film): Plot

-In the Arizona desert, truck driver Martin "Rubber Duck" Penwald is passed by a woman in a Jaguar XK-E, then runs into fellow truck drivers Pig Pen/Love Machine and Spider Mike, when another "trucker" informs them over the C.B. that they are okay to increase their speed.
-The "trucker" turns out to be Sheriff "Dirty Lyle" Wallace, a long-time nemesis of the Duck, who extorts them for $70 each.
+In the Arizona desert, truck driver Martin "Rubber Duck" Penwald is passed by a woman in a Jaguar XK-E, then runs into fellow truck drivers Pig Pen/Love Machine and Spider Mike.
+Another "trucker" had informed them over the CB radio that they are okay to increase their speed.
+The "trucker" turns out to be Sheriff "Dirty" Lyle Wallace, a long-time nemesis of the Duck, who extorts them for $70 each.

-The truckers head on to Rafael's Glide-In where the Duck's sometime girlfriend and Lyle's wife, Violet, works as a waitress.
-Melissa, the driver of the XK-E, is also there; her Jaguar broke down and she had to sell it and some of her belongings in an effort reach Dallas, as she's on her way to look for a job.
+The truckers head on to Rafael's Glide-In where the Duck's sometime girlfriend, Violet, works as a waitress.
+Melissa, the driver of the Jaguar, is also there; her car broke down and she had to sell it and some of her belongings in an effort to reach Dallas, as she is on her way to look for a job.
 The Duck offers Melissa a ride; Violet is unimpressed and ushers him away to give him a special birthday present.
-While they're away, Wallace shows up at the Glide-In checking plates.
-Pig Pen and Spider Mike start making fun of Wallace over the diner's base-station CB radio, leading to Wallace attempting to arrest Spider Mike for "vagrancy".
-The Duck enters and tries to smooth things over, but Mike punches Wallace, leading to a brawl in the diner when some troopers arrive to assist Wallace.
-The assorted truckers prevail, and decide to head for the state line to avoid prosecution.
+While they are away, Wallace shows up at the Glide-In checking plates.
+Pig Pen and Spider Mike start making fun of Wallace over the diner's base-station CB radio, leading to Wallace attempting to arrest Spider Mike for vagrancy.
+The Duck enters and tries to smooth things over, but Mike punches Wallace when he tries to arrest him for some vagrancy charge.
+This leads to a brawl in the diner when some troopers arrive to assist Wallace.
+The assorted truckers prevail and decide to head for the state line to avoid prosecution while messing with the police cars while the cops are knocked out.

-The truckers drive across Arizona and New Mexico, with Wallace and the police in pursuit.
-Duck leads the truckers off the main highway and down a rough dusty desert trail, causing several of the police cars to crash, while Wallace's vehicle is crushed between Pig Pen and Spider Mike's rigs.
+The truckers drive across Arizona and New Mexico, with Wallace in pursuit.
+Duck angers Wallace even further when he accidentally pushes him off the road and causes him to crash.
+When Wallace calls for reinforcements from the local police, Duck leads the truckers off the main highway and down a rough dusty desert trail, causing several of the police cars to crash, while Wallace's vehicle is crushed between Pig Pen and Spider Mike's rigs.
 As the rebellious truckers evade and confront the police, Rubber Duck becomes a reluctant hero.